cskordis/EFA-datorn-EFA-4-VIP-Computer/README.md

 Like the J-VIP, it runs the VIP or the JVIP rom and takes advantage of the VIP firmware to load and save programs on tape or interface to a computer via the bit bang connectors at 9600 baud.

-## <ins>Version 1.0b</ins> is the latest version with video improvements and a BD139 driven Q output to control relays or other circuits.
+<ins>Version 1.0b</ins> is the latest version with video improvements and a BD139 driven Q output to control relays or other circuits.
+All other previous versions can be found in the archive folder.

 ### Image of the VIP-S version 1.0